jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 - For relational fields, only get the IDs of related items
 - Use nested loops at the template level to get the data we need using IDs

 Since fast static sites geneators like [Hugo](https://gohugo.io/) or Eleventy have a very low performance penalty for loops at the template level, I never encountered major performance problems with this solution.
-It gives you a lot of flexibility and keeps your data structures simple and flat.
+It gives you a lot of flexibility and keeps your queries simple and flat.

 ## Generate a paginated list of blogposts with 11ty